Genetic Counseling Careers

 Leadership Activities: TA, Tutor, SI, Peer mentors or see any of the university and college programs.

-Association Memberships: Demonstrate commitment to the field by participating in professional associations.
+Student Memberships to Professional Organizations: Demonstrate commitment to the field by participating in professional associations.
 Attend events and present your research.